pedroaleph/movieflix-project-bootcamp-devsuperior/README.md

 # Sobre o projeto

-Deploy do backend no heroku : https://movieflix-pedroaleph.herokuapp.com
+Deploy do back end no heroku: https://movieflix-pedroaleph.herokuapp.com

 [link do deploy no netlify]